Continuing Education Activity

 Differential diagnoses of cortical blindness are:

-Cortical blindness causes a great amount of morbidity to the patients.
+Cortical blindness causes a great amount of morbidity in the patients.
 Their daily life gets hampered.
-Family members of the patient, are also get affected by this.
+Family members of the patient are also get affected by this.
 CB leads to a socioeconomic burden.
 The patients may be more prone to falls and fractures.

 Deterrence and Patient Education

-CB patients can't go through their normal activities, on top of that treatment is also very time consuming and the result may not be satisfactory.
-All these clubbed together, create mental pressure which can cause depression and other psychiatric problems.
-So patient education is a major part of the treatment and as is rehabilitation and these should not be ignored.
-For this trained counselors should be appointed.
-Regular counseling of both patients and their family members helps to overcome these problems and improve the quality of life of patients and their caregivers.
+CB patients cannot go through their normal activities.
+On top of that, treatment is also very time-consuming, and the result may not be satisfactory.
+All these together create mental pressure, which can cause depression and other psychiatric problems.
+So patient education is a major part of the treatment, and as is rehabilitation, these should not be ignored.
+For this, trained counselors should be appointed.
+Regular counseling of both patients and their family members helps overcome these problems and improve the quality of life of patients and their caregivers.

 Enhancing Healthcare Team Outcomes

-Treating a patient with cortical blindness needs a multidisciplinary approach.
-Clinicians, neurologists, ophthalmologists, physiotherapists all are part of this multidisciplinary board.
-Education of health care professionals is of utmost importance as these cases may be initially considered as conversion disorder or malingering causing not only delaying the diagnosis but may also cause harm to the patient.
+Treating a patient with cortical blindness needs an interprofessional approach.
+Clinicians, neurologists, ophthalmologists, physiotherapists, and stroke nurses are all part of this team.
+Education of health care professionals is of utmost importance as these cases may be initially considered conversion disorder or malingering, causing not only delaying the diagnosis but may also cause harm to the patient.